Rehabcure

 • Alcohol intake

-• Alter flavor of the milk
+• Alter the flavor of the milk

 • Infants metabolize alcohol inefficiently even low doses may be enough to suppress their feeding and cause sleepiness.